Children 'get married' at Leeds primary school's mock wedding ceremony

 Blake Green and Kelissi Lister-Kemp, both aged five, took the place of the bride and groom, while Samuel Ford served as best man.

-Phoebe Harrison-Dolby, Jessica Turner, Emilie Hall, Ivie Mortimer and Indie Milner stepped up as bridesmaids.
+Phoebe Harrison-Dalby, Jessica Turner, Emilie Hall, Ivie Mortimer and Indie Milner stepped up as bridesmaids.

 Parents also dressed up and turned out for the ceremony, some donning a classic wedding hat.